YanBilodeau/CHS-CSB-Processing/README.md

 ## Vessel File (Vessels)

-The vessel file is a JSON file (./scr/CONFIG_vessels.json) containing necessary information for each vessel, such as identifier, axis conventions, and associated data.
-Below is an example:
+The vessel configuration file is a JSON file containing the necessary information for each vessel, such as the identifier, axis conventions, and associated data.
+The path to the JSON file is defined in the TOML configuration file.
+Here is an example file:

 ```json
 [